Cycle A Controlled Group Election

-Cycle A, which opened on February 1, 2011, contains an exception allowing plan sponsors to file a determination application using a controlled group election.
+Cycle A contained an exception allowing plan sponsors to file a determination application using a controlled group election.
 Generally, the last digit of the plan sponsor’s EIN determines the 5-year remedial amendment cycle for the plan.
-However, all plan sponsors who are members of a controlled group or affiliated service group may elect Cycle A as their remedial amendment cycle regardless of the last digit of their EIN.
+However, all plan sponsors who are members of a controlled group or affiliated service group could have elected Cycle A as their remedial amendment cycle regardless of the last digit of their EIN.

 Non parent-subsidiary controlled group - the Cycle A election must: